-We invest our excess cash primarily in United States Government securities, asset-backed securities, and debt instruments of financial institutions and corporations with investment-grade credit ratings.
+We invest our excess cash primarily in United States Government backed securities, asset-backed securities, and debt instruments of financial institutions and corporations with investment-grade credit ratings.
 These instruments have various short-term maturities.
 We do not utilize derivative financial instruments, derivative commodity instruments, or other market risk sensitive instruments, positions or transactions in any material fashion.
 Accordingly, we believe that, while the instruments held are subject to changes in the financial standing of the issuer of such securities, we are not subject to any material risks arising from changes in interest rates, foreign currency exchange rates, commodity prices, equity prices or other market changes that affect market risk sensitive investments.
-Our debt is not subject to significant swings in valuation due to changes in interest rates as interest rates on our debt are fixed.
 A hypothetical 1% adverse move in interest rates along the entire interest rate yield curve would not materially affect the fair value of our financial instruments that are exposed to changes in interest rates.